MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/ews-throttling-in-exchange.md

 |Exchange 2010 SP1  <br/> |Charged against the calling account.  <br/> |
 |Exchange 2010  <br/> |Charged against the calling account.  <br/> |

 - Because the **EWSMaxSubscriptions** throttling budget is charged against the account being impersonated, there is no limit on the number of mailboxes a service account can subscribe to and receive streaming notifications for, as long as impersonation is being used.
 For the account being impersonated, you can't have more than  _n_ concurrent requests per target mailbox, where  _n_ is the **EWSMaxSubscriptions** value.
 If you were not using impersonation, the same service account could not have more than  _n_ concurrent requests total.
 So, the takeaway is that by using impersonation on a service account, you exponentially increase the number of mailboxes you can service.
-For more information, see [How to: Maintain affinity between a group of subscriptions and the Mailbox server in Exchange](how-to-maintain-affinity-between-a-group-of-subscriptions-and-the-mailbox-server.md).
+For more information, see [Maintain affinity between a group of subscriptions and the Mailbox server in Exchange](how-to-maintain-affinity-between-a-group-of-subscriptions-and-the-mailbox-server.md).

 - The **EWSPercentTimeInMailboxRPC**, **EWSPercentTimeInCAS**, and **EWSPercentTimeInAD** policy parameters refer to actions performed by a single thread.
 When an application performs multiple concurrent operations, you should account for the cumulative effect of these operations on the user resource budget.